 The first Thanksgiving I hosted occurred one year past my naturalization.
 I was living in Paris back then.
 My husband and I decided to host thanksgiving to bring together a US couple who was visiting the city along with other few single friends and coworkers.

 Needless to say, I was equally intimidated and challenged!
 Ostensibly, I sensed the pressure to prove that I became a full-fledged US citizen who can efficiently plan and adeptly cook for such a fundamental American holiday.
 It took me full 10 days in advance to diligently online-research and studiously consult locals and US expats on recipes and ingredients.
 Luckily, my efforts, to some extent, paid off.
 Neither all the dishes on that day were perfectly cooked, nor the pies were food magazine worthy.
 Yet, the turkey was a hit!
 My guests were happy and I was content that I got to put together this celebratory American dinner, even with some imperfect dishes.
-From then on, I was open to learn new tricks every year, which rendered the whole experience less stressful, more enjoyable and pleasantly memorable year after year.
+From then on, I was open to learn new tricks every year, which rendered the whole experience less stressful, more enjoyable, and pleasantly memorable year after year.
 My Thanksgiving menu has evolved and matured over the years.
-It is becoming simpler, flavors/textures-balanced, and more diverse, all at once.
+It is becoming simpler- the flavors and textures are balanced, and more diverse, all at once.

 I am sharing here my two cents with those who are planning to do most of the Thanksgiving cooking themselves.
 There are always simple steps and tricks that could make your thanksgiving dinner a pleasant experience to you as well to your guests.